-Considers family patterns, health, and social issues as well as the needs of family members during the period from young adult to older adult.
-Emphasis is placed on the nurse serving as an interdisciplinary team member in order to assess needs of clients and design developmentally appropriate methods of promoting and maintaining health.
-(ALP - Applied Learning Project required.)
+This course considers family patterns, health and social issues, and the needs of family members from the prenatal period through older adulthood.
+Emphasis is placed on the nurse serving as an interdisciplinary team member to assess needs of clients and design developmentally appropriate methods of promoting and maintaining health.
+This course includes an Applied Learning Practicum (ALP).